-The Bryan Foundation has established the new WH Bryan PhD Scholarship in the Earth Sciences.
+The WH Bryan PhD Scholarship in the Earth Sciences was established by The Bryan Foundation in 2018.

 The Scholarship commemorates the legacy of Professor WH Bryan MC, who made many fundamental, impactful and diverse contributions to the geology of Queensland, tertiary education and societal wellbeing.